 Ask your friends if they know of people who can use your services or people who may know others who could use your services.
 If your pricing structure will allow it, offer friends and business associates a finders’ fee for referrals that turn into jobs.

 Where do they advertise?
 Where do they network?
 What tactics do they use?
-What works for them may work just as well for you.
+What works for your competitors may work just as well for you.

-If most people in your type of business advertise in print to bring in customers, you should do the same.
+If most people in your type of business advertise in print to bring in customers, consider doing the same.
 But don’t plan on making a big splash with one large ad.
 Plan smaller ads to run over a long time in the same publications that your competitors advertise in.

 Sales often happen because prospective customers hear about your products and services in several different ways and from several different sources.
-The more often they hear about you, the more likely they are to consider what you have to offer when they are ready to buy.
+The more often they hear about you, the more likely they are to consider what you have to offer when they’re ready to buy.